Iwaspoisoned.com was founded in 2009 in response to the lack of any co-ordinated, consumer led, national food reporting system.

 If you got food poisoning it's important to report it.
 You should drink fluids to prevent dehydration, and avoid solid foods until the vomiting has passed.
 If you experience severe belly pain, dehydration, high fever, bloody diarrhea, or prolonged or bloody vomiting, it is recommended to seek medical care.

-CTI Foods LLC recalled over 6,720 pounds of ready to eat Philly Beef Steak products that may be contaminated with Listeria monocytogenes.
-These items were shipped to a food service warehouse in Hamilton, Ohio and further distributed to several food service locations, according to the recall notice on U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) website.
-No illnesses have been linked to this case as of Sept.
-13th.
-Anyone with concerns about the illness or anyone who has developed symptoms should contact a healthcare provider and inform them about possible exposure to the bacteria.
-Read more
+Ukrop’s Homestyle Foods recalled over 18,296 pounds of ready to eat meat and poultry products that may be contaminated with Listeria monocytogenes.
+These items were shipped to retail locations in Kentucky, Ohio, Tennessee, Virginia, and West Virginia, according to the recall notice on U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) website.
+No illnesses have been reported at the moment.
+For the full recall list Read more